vdsabev/overstate/README.md

 };
 ```

-In this case, the child counters A and B will keep the rest of their properties - whatever you return from your functions is *deeply merged* into the current data, preventing you from inadvertently changing data you didn't mean, or having to write this:
+In this case, the child counters A and B will keep the rest of their properties - whatever you return from your functions is *deeply merged* into the current data, preventing you from inadvertently changing data you didn't mean to, or having to write this:
 ```js
 up() {
   return {